 Delcio moved quickly into action.
 That same day, the social workers, the father, and the chefe do posto finalized all approvals.

-Jose and Jucelina are now officially part of our Sunshine family.
+Jose and Juscelina are now officially part of our Sunshine family.

 With each new child, our hearts grow fuller, but so does the need to provide.
 If you, your business, or your church would like to learn more about sponsoring a child or supporting a Sunshine House family, please contact us.
 We would love to share how you can help bring healing and hope to these precious lives.